 award winning inn, secluded in a 33-acre wooded estate,

-in Petersham, MA -- the heart of Central Massachusetts,
+Clamber Hill is located in the heart of Central Massachusetts,

 just minutes from the beautiful Quabbin Reservoir.